 “This was truly an extraordinary quarter,” said CEO Richard D. Kinder, who said the company had overcome disruptions from the Gulf of Mexico hurricanes.
 “We are extremely grateful for the tremendous efforts of many of our employees to protect and repair our assets and help us achieve these results, while also having to deal with personal hardships of their own.”

-Among the strong accomplishments during the quarter, Kinder pointed to KMI's proposed acquisition of Terasen, which Terasen shareholders approved last week (see related story).
+Among the strong accomplishments during the quarter, Kinder pointed to KMI’s proposed acquisition of Terasen, which Terasen shareholders approved this week (see Daily GPI, Oct.
+19).
 The transaction is expected to be accretive to KMI earnings beginning next year, and it will give the company access to the rapidly growing need for infrastructure in the Alberta oil sands and a natural gas utility in British Columbia.

-"We also made great strides at KMP towards the realization of two substantial natural gas pipeline projects -- the Rockies Express Pipeline that will deliver Rocky Mountain gas to upper Midwest and Eastern markets and the Louisiana Pipeline that will deliver gas out of LNG facilities along the Gulf Coast (see related story)."
+“We also made great strides at KMP towards the realization of two substantial natural gas pipeline projects — the Rockies Express Pipeline that will deliver Rocky Mountain gas to upper Midwest and Eastern markets and the Louisiana Pipeline that will deliver gas out of LNG facilities along the Gulf Coast (see Daily GPI, Oct.
+19; Sept.
+23).”

 The CEO noted, “we are not without challenges…for example, Retail is now expected to miss its annual budget target…most of our assets are delivering expected results, and we have positioned KMI and KMP well for continued future growth.”
 For 2005, KMI expects to exceed its 2005 budget of $4.22/share and generate approximately $620 million of cash flow.